-We would like to thank our leadership and team members for their continued dedication and efforts in protecting the viability and value of our organisation in a challenging landscape.
+We would like to thank our leadership and team members for their continued dedication and efforts in not only protecting our progressive reputation but also enhancing the viability and value of our organisation.
 We would also like to extend our gratitude to all of our partners and key stakeholders – our clients, business partners, associates, bankers, suppliers and you, our shareholders for your continuing support.
-Last but not least, we would like to express our appreciation to our fellow Board colleagues for their wisdom, guidance and continued advice as we collectively tackle the challenges ahead.
-We believe the resilient partnerships we continue to forge will not only help us to weather through this crisis but allow us to emerge stronger.
+Last but not least, we would like to express our appreciation to our fellow Board colleagues for their wisdom, guidance and continued advice as we collectively tackle these complex challenges.
+We believe that our progressive reputation and mindset, and our resilient partnerships set the foundations for us to emerge stronger.

-We look forward to meeting with you at Boustead Projects’ very first virtual Annual General Meeting.
+We look forward to meeting you at our virtual Annual General Meeting.
 In the meantime, may you and your loved ones stay well, healthy and safe during these tumultuous times.